krusha17/Jammin-Eats/CORE_SYSTEM_VALIDATION_CHECKLIST.md

 # Jammin' Eats – Core System Validation Checklist

+**Status:** Tutorial system, DAL, and state machine are validated and working.
+Project is in the graybox validation phase.
+Use this checklist to validate all systems before asset integration and polish.

 > Purpose: Provide a *mechanics-first* test plan that professional game studios use to validate core gameplay loops **before** art / audio polish.
 > Scope: Tutorial graduation, title → gameplay transition, persistence, economy, input, and error handling on Windows (primary) & cross-platform readiness.